tvdboom/ATOM/docs_sources/user_guide/nlp.md

 ## Normalization

-Normalization is a process that converts a list of words to a more predefined “standard”.
+Normalization is a process that converts a list of words to a more uniform standard.
 This is useful to reduce the amount of different information that the computer has to deal with, and therefore improves efficiency.
 The goal of normalization techniques like stemming and lemmatization is to reduce inflectional forms and derivationally